-Budgeted cost: £54,795
+Budgeted cost: £55,441

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments: PiRA/PUMA/GAPS (Hodder Education) Training for staff on how to accurately administer and interpret standardised tests.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 1,2,3, 4, 5 Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils: StoryTime Phonics.
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: Standardised tests Assessing and Monitoring Pupil Progress Education Endowment Foundation EEF 3, 4, 5 Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils: StoryTime Phonics.
 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF High impact based on extensive evidence (EEF) potential impact +5 months.
 2 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
 We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub resources and CPD (including Teaching for Mastery training).
 Participation in Local Authority Y6 Pupil Premium Maths Project (enhanced feedback).
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence- based approaches: Maths_guidance_KS_1_and_2.pdf (publishing.service.gov.uk) Very high impact based on extensive research (EEF) potential impact +6 months.
-Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) 5 Ensure that the statements in Target Tracker match precisely the objectives taught at Arbury Primary School - Importing of new statements.
-Teachers being able to make accurate assessments inform quality first teaching.
-Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) 4, 5 Check weekly the expectations for weekly writing opportunities in a range of books.
-Phase leader release (4 x 2hrs weekly).
-Teachers being able to make accurate assessments inform quality first teaching: Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) 4 Writing Moderation - No More Marking.
-Using comparative judgements to benchmark writing attainment.
-Teachers being able to make accurate assessments inform quality first teaching: Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) 4
+The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths_guidance_KS_1_and 2.pdf (publishing.service.gov.uk) Very high impact based on extensive research (EEF) potential impact +6 months.
+Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) 5 Ensure that the statements in Target Tracker match precisely the objectives taught at Arbury Primary School - Importing a bespoke set of statements.
+Teachers being able to make accurate assessments to inform quality first teaching.
+Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) 2, 3, 4, 5 Check the expectations for weekly writing opportunities in a range of books, teacher feedback, curriculum coverage and assessment.
+Phase leader release (4 x 1hrs weekly).
+Teachers being able to make accurate assessments to inform quality first teaching: Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) 4 Writing Moderation - No More Marking.
+Teachers being able to make accurate assessments to inform quality first teaching: Using comparative judgements to benchmark writing attainment.
+Teachers being able to make accurate assessments to inform quality first teaching: Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) 4